Storm Highway by Dan Robinson

 Stolen copies of a video compete with the original for viewers.
 The 'exposure' doesn't help the original, it always harms it by permanently removing those viewers from the available pool.

-When one of my videos is taken and posted on these platforms, it is usually one of my better videos.
+When a photographer's video or photo is taken and posted on these platforms, it is usually one of their better ones.
 That means that it ends up going viral and as a result, pulling from that video's finite pool of available viewers and making the platform many thousands of dollars in each instance.
 Some of those uploaders are monetized piracy accounts, meaning that a large cut of that money goes to them.
 Again though, a non-monetized account still generates advertising revenue for the platform, so even if a non-monetized uploader doesn't earn money, the platform does.

 It might surprise you to know that much of the viral content you see on social media is stolen.
 That page or subreddit you follow that constantly posts viral photos and videos from different sources?
 They're likely all stolen, and the cash conversion generated from the advertising is all going to the platform (with a cut going to the uploading account if they're monetized).